-To place a request for information with the Ontario Clean Water Agency, please review the information on the above websites, then complete and submit the “Request Form” to firstname.lastname@example.org or Freedom of Information and Privacy Coordinator, Ontario Clean Water Agency, One Yonge Street, Suite 1700, Toronto, ON M5E 1E5.
+To place a request for information with the Ontario Clean Water Agency, please review the information on the above websites, then complete and submit the “Request Form” (59KB) to firstname.lastname@example.org or Freedom of Information and Privacy Coordinator, Ontario Clean Water Agency, 2085 Hurontario Street, Suite 500, Mississauga ON L5A 4G1.

 Memorandum of Understanding